Welcome to Allison Acres ~ Galt, CA ~ (209) 224-4304

 7. Can I bring my dog?

 Please don't.
 My dogs will bark, my cats will be afraid, and I have a lot of lesson kids here whose safety is my responsibility, and it's impossible for me to guarantee their safety around somebody else's dog.
+I also had to sign a form with my insurance company stating I will have a policy of no outside dogs allowed.
 Thank you.

 8. What do you do to minimize the risk of colic?